≡ Menu

 4. Legacy: Life insurance can also be used to leave a legacy for your aging parent’s beneficiaries, providing them with the financial resources they need to pursue their own goals and dreams.

-5. Peace of mind: Knowing that your aging parent has a life insurance policy in place can give both you and them peace of mind, knowing that their loved ones will be taken care of in the event of their passing.
+5. Peace of mind: Knowing that your aging parent has a life insurance policy in place can give both you and them peace of mind, knowing that their loved ones will be cared for in the event of their passing.

-Understanding why a parent needs a life insurance policy to protect their adult children will go a long way in determining how much insurance is needed, the type of insurance that should be purchased, and in establishing that there is an actual “insurable interest”.
+Understanding why a parent needs a life insurance policy to protect their adult children will go a long way in determining how much insurance is required, the type of insurance that should be purchased, and establishing that there is an actual “insurable interest.”

 Insurable Interest:

-Insurable interest is a legal requirement that must be met when purchasing a life insurance policy.
-It refers to the financial or emotional stake that an individual has in another person’s life, and ensures that a life insurance policy is not being purchased for speculative or fraudulent purposes.
+Insurable interest is a legal requirement to be met when purchasing a life insurance policy.
+It refers to an individual’s financial or emotional stake in another person’s life.
+It ensures that a life insurance policy is not purchased for speculative or fraudulent purposes.

 1. Spousal relationship: A husband or wife has an insurable interest in their spouse, as their death would result in a loss of income and emotional support.